-From “Christ is Everything to His Followers,” parts adapted and expanded from a sermon by Dr. Buck Oliphant.
+From the class “Christ is Everything to His Followers.”
+Parts adapted and expanded from Dr. Buck Oliphant.
 Parts also used at Belhaven University, evangelism, pastoral counseling, and prison ministry.

-Galatians 4:4-7 NLT— 4 When the right time came, God sent His Son, born of a woman, subject to the law.
-5 God sent Him to buy freedom for us who were slaves to the law, so that He could adopt us as His very own children.
-6 And because we are His children, God has sent the Spirit of His Son into our hearts, prompting us to call out, “Abba, Father.”
-7 Now you are no longer a slave but God’s own child.
+When the right time came, God sent His Son, born of a woman, subject to the law.
+God sent Him to buy freedom for us who were slaves to the law, so that He could adopt us as His very own children.
+And because we are His children, God has sent the Spirit of His Son into our hearts, prompting us to call out, “Abba, Father.”
+Now you are no longer a slave but God’s own child.
 And since you are His child, God has made you His heir.
+(Galatians 4:4-7 NLT)

 Everything that Christ taught, everything that makes the New Testament new, and better than the Old, everything that is distinctively Christian as opposed to merely Jewish, is summed up in the knowledge of the Fatherhood of God.
 “Father” is the Christian name for God.
 Our understanding of Christianity cannot be better than our grasp of adoption in Christ….If you want to judge how well a person understands Christianity, find out how much they make of being God’s child, and having God as our Father.
 If this is not the thought that prompts and controls their worship, prayers, and whole outlook on life, they do not understand Christianity very well at all (J. I. Packer, Knowing God).